thma/PolysemyCleanArchitecture/README.md

 deleteKvs  :: Member (KVS k v) r => k -> Sem r ()
 ```

 These functions can be used in the `Sem` Monad.
-So now we understand much better what happens in `fetch`:
+So now we understand much better what is going on in `fetch`:

 ```haskell
 fetch :: (Member Persistence r, Member Trace r) => Day -> Sem r [Dom.Reservation]